ironhacks/ironhacks-app/README.md

 # Routes

-We use react-router-dom in order to manage the routes and the context of the app, check their docummentation if you feel rusty on that.
+We use react-router-dom in order to manage the routes and the context of the app, check their documentation if you feel rusty on that.

 ``` jsx
 render() {